Club Formation and Brief History

 Our debut season in 2016/17 saw us win promotion and the West Kent Challenge Shield beating four teams from higher divisions in the process – our first ever silverware.

 The 2017/18 season was extraordinary – winning the Kent County Second Division, as well as defending our West Kent Challenge Shield.
 However, the real peak of the season was winning the Kent Junior Cup, a competition with over 160 entrants, ranking us as the top amateur side in Kent.
 A rare treble had been achieved, scoring over 130 goals in the process, and losing just one match in 53, over a 21 month period.

 Meanwhile, our success on the field, had been mirrored by an application off the field to the FA to move in to the semi-professional ranks for 2018/19.
 After many months of paperwork, calls and meetings, the agonising wait was over, and we were approved for membership of the Southern Counties East Football League First Division, Step 6 of the non-league pyramid, for the new season ahead.

 The club has therefore progressed from recreational Sunday football in the park, to semi-professional football in stadiums, in a little over three years, including numerous promotions, title wins and cup victories along the way, and we’re told moving from one to the other in such a short period is unique, and now plays at it’s highest ever level.

-In the last 24 months we have also branched out to include a reserve side, an under 23s/academy side linked with Charlton Athletic Community Trust, as well as a couple of youth teams, with further expansion planned for the future.
+In the last 36 months we have also branched out to include a reserve side, an under 23s/academy side linked with Charlton Athletic Community Trust, as well as a couple of youth teams, with further expansion planned for the future.